zakaria-me/spam/README.md

+# Goal of this script

+I made this script to learn a little bit of Python: basic data types(string, integer,...), conditional statements, loops, input/output.

 # What is it?

 It's a software/script that generates a random string of characters that serves as a strong password.